neuron-core/coding-agent/README.md

 }
 ```

+### Discovery and loading

+Extensions can be loaded two ways:

+- **Auto-discovery** — declare them in your package's `composer.json` under `extra.maestro.extensions`.
+Maestro generates a manifest at `.maestro/manifest.php` via `maestro discover` (or `composer dump-autoload`).
+- **Manual registration** — list them directly in `.maestro/settings.json` under the `extensions` key.

+Settings always take precedence over the manifest, allowing users to override `enabled` status and pass configuration to any extension.

-For a comprehensive guide on building extensions, including auto-discovery, UI customization, packaging, and all available APIs, see the **[Extension README](src/Extension/README.md)**.
+For a comprehensive guide covering packaging, auto-discovery, UI customization, and all available APIs, see the **[Extension README](src/Extension/README.md)**.

 This repository also includes the [skills](./skills) directory to provide detailed instructions to AI coding assistants for extension development.